 Before choosing a price plan for Weebly, there are many factors you need to consider.
 Think about each of the four points below, and make sure you have a clear vision for the final website you want to produce.

-To recap, you should really think about the features that you will absolutely need for your website, and purchase the Weebly plan that fits those needs most closely.
+To recap, you should really think about the features that you will absolutely need for your website, and purchase the plan that fits those needs most closely.
 If your website can get by with the features that come with a less expensive plan, always begin this way; remember, it’s easier to start small and upgrade than it is to start big and downgrade.
-Finally, you should also consider the competitive rates of competitors to Weebly, such as Jimdo.com or Wix.com.
+Finally, you should also consider the rates of competitors to Weebly, such as Jimdo or Wix.